LICENSURE

 1. PROFESSIONAL ARCHITECTURAL CORPORATION (PAC):

-This category applies only to architectural firms that are incorporated and does not apply to Limited Liability Companies or Limited Liability Partnerships.
-There are ownership (shareholder) and control (director) requirements that must be met in order to register as a Professional Architectural Corporation.
+This category applies only to architectural firms that are incorporated and does not apply to Limited Liability Companies (LLC) or Limited Liability Partnerships (LLP).
+There are ownership (shareholder) and control (director) requirements that must be met to register as a Professional Architectural Corporation.
 To register as a PAC, a firm must be lawfully incorporated, and a majority of shares must be held by a licensed Louisiana architect or by a holding company, of which a majority of shares are owned by licensed Louisiana architects.
 See La.
 R. S. 12:1090.
-In addition, depending upon the number of directors, a majority of the directors must be licensed Louisiana architects.
+In addition, depending on the number of directors, a majority of the directors must be licensed Louisiana architects.
 For more information, see La.
 12:1086 et seq., particularly R.S.
 12:1095 for director requirements.

 2. ARCHITECTURAL-ENGINEERING CORPORATION (AEC):

 This category applies to firms that are incorporated and include one or more licensed architects and one or more licensed engineers.
-LA R. S. 12:1171 identifies these firms as Architectural Engineering Corporations and requires that such firms maintain current records regarding a designated supervising Louisiana registered architect and a supervising Louisiana registered engineer with LSBAE and LAPELS.
+LA R. S. 12:1171 identifies these firms as Architectural Engineering Corporations and requires that such firms maintain current records regarding a designated Louisiana-registered supervising professional architect with LSBAE and a designated Louisiana-registered supervising professional engineer with the Louisiana Professional Engineering and Land Surveying Board (LAPELS).
 For more information, see La.
 R.S.
 12:1171 et seq., particularly R.S.
 12:1173 for designation requirements.
 This does not apply to Limited Liability Companies (LLC) or Partnerships (LLP) who have practiced both architecture and engineering.

 3. ARCHITECTURAL FIRM (AF):

-Any business that practices architecture must register as an Architectural Firm.
-Types of firms that may qualify for registration as an Architectural Firm include corporations, partnerships, limited liability companies or partnerships, associations, sole proprietorships, or other entities lawfully organized under the laws of Louisiana or other jurisdiction for the purpose of practicing architecture.
+Any other business type that practices architecture must register as an Architectural Firm.
+Firms that may qualify for registration as an Architectural Firm include corporations, partnerships, limited liability companies or partnerships, associations, sole proprietorships, or other entities lawfully organized under the laws of Louisiana or other jurisdictions for the purpose of practicing architecture.

 Professional Architectural Corporations: